Apps and web tools.

 - One-time purchase, no IAP

 Pounce extends the classic placement format.
 Players take turns placing tiles on a grid; the goal is to form a line.
-The jump mechanic is what makes it different: a player can leap over an adjacent opponent tile, converting it and landing on the far side, a two-tile swing per move.

-Pattern recognition alone does not win, because early board positions stay reversible.
+Pattern recognition alone does not win, because early positions stay reversible.
 Positional play matters; so does tempo.

 The data layer reconciles inconsistent reporting standards across 200+ aircraft from 67 manufacturers: performance figures, fuel burn, range, payload, and cost components.
-The front-end exposes this through interactive range maps, side-by-side comparison tables, and exportable reports.
+The front-end exposes this through range maps, side-by-side comparison tables, and exportable reports.

 Get in touch